The above map shows the Wine Windows in the Historical Center of Florence.

 The Wine Windows in Florence and some surroundings towns have been used for centuries to purvey millions of glasses and bottles of wine directly to customers.
 But is it still possible today to drink a glass of wine which has been sold through a Wine Window?

-Clearly not, because this type of commercial transaction is conducted in a totally different manner today.
+The sale of wine to consumers is conducted in a totally different manner today.

-However, there are several pubs and restaurants and taverns in the historical center of Florence today which “house” Wine Windows and where you can eat and drink excellent Tuscan food and local wine and observe the Windows from both inside and out.
+However, there are several pubs and restaurants and taverns in the historical center of Florence today which “house” Wine Windows and where you can eat and excellent Tuscan food and drink local wine while observing the Windows from both inside and out.

 19. Cantina del Gelato